tsuru/tsuru/docs/config.rst

 Email configuration
 -------------------

-Tsuru sends email to users when they request password recovery.
-In order to send those emails, Tsuru needs to be configured with some SMTP settings.
+tsuru sends email to users when they request password recovery.
+In order to send those emails, tsuru needs to be configured with some SMTP settings.
-Omitting these settings won't break Tsuru, but users would not be able to reset their password automatically.
+Omitting these settings won't break tsuru, but users would not be able to reset their password automatically.

 smtp:server